 Some financial transaction systems have become incredibly robust.
 PayPerHead allows players and bookmakers to provide fiat currency and BTC transactions.

 The U.S. sports shutdown shocked the industry, but many individual bookies have managed to thrive.
 One of the reasons is how most bookies run their businesses.

 Bookmakers that use PPH services provide wagering to a small group of sports bettors.
 Those sports bettors don’t play with anyone else.
 They are often casual bettors, which means they will wager on online casino games with live dealers and horse races in digital racebooks.

 Pay Per Head said live dealer casino handle grew 317% from January to the end of May.
 The trend started before the Covid-19 Crisis.
 But it hit peak growth during the crisis.

 The company’s online digital casino grew handle 185% from January to the end of May.
 Like live dealer casino handle, the trend began in January but peaked during the coronavirus caused sports league shutdowns.

 The main reason for growth?
 After the NBA paused their season and MLB decided to delay their season, bookies called up their clients and told them about other things on which they could bet.

 While larger online shops struggled to find a way to get their clients to wager on eSports and other obscure betting options, bookie agents called clients personally and told them about new bet offerings.

-Their $3 for 3 months promotion kicks in after the no sports equals no fees promotion.
-During those three months, pay per head agents can offer wagering on the Kentucky Derby on September 5, betting on the NBA Orlando Playoffs, and wagering on the first two months of the NFL Regular Season.
+Their $3 for three months promotion kicks in after the no sports equals no fees promotion.
+During those three months, pay-per-head agents can offer wagering on the Kentucky Derby on September 5, betting on the NBA Orlando Playoffs, and wagering on the first two months of the NFL Regular Season.